equalframework/equal/README.md

-eQual is a versatile, language-agnostic and web-oriented open-source low-code framework, designed to efficiently create and manage modern softwares that can adapt to any Application Logic.
+eQual is an open-source low-code framework, at once versatile, language-agnostic and web-oriented, designed to efficiently create and manage modern softwares that can adapt to any Application Logic.

-⭐ If you find eQual useful, relevant, or simply beautiful, please consider giving us a star on GitHub!
+⭐ If you find eQual useful, nice, or simply relevant, please consider giving us a star on GitHub!
 Your support encourages us and will help making eQual the most powerful framework ever.

 🛠️ [Contributors welcome!](CONTRIBUTING.md) You want to contribute to a great open-source project?
 We need help to keep on 🚀, finishing 🚧, fixing 🐛, and make it 🎨